 Within 36 hours of the meltdown, 49,360 residents of the nearby city of Pripyat were evacuated, many of them plant workers and their families.

-An estimated 500,000 workers were employed to contain the accident, and limit the resulting fallout and damage to the surrounding environment.
+An estimated 500,000 workers were employed to contain the accident and limit the resulting fallout and damage to the surrounding environment.

 It might surprise you to learn that due to the natural decay of the once deadly radioactive isotopes in Pripyat and around the plant, it is now safe enough to embark on a guided tour to Chernobyl.

 The curiosity that led me to visit Hiroshima, the first city destroyed by a nuclear bomb, is the same curiosity that will eventually lead me to Chernobyl.

-Chernobyl tours, such as the ones offered by Tour 2 Chernobyl, are a full day affair, with transportation provided to/from Kiev (it's a two and a half hour bus ride each way).
+Chernobyl tours, such as the ones offered by Tour 2 Chernobyl, are a full-day affair, with transportation provided to/from Kiev (it's a two and a half hour bus ride each way).

 When you book your tour, you can request to rent a small Geiger counter, thereby allowing you to measure ambient radioactivity around the power plant (and use it as a prop for photos, of course).

-Upon arrival at the Dytyatky checkpoint, marking the 30 kilometer exclusion zone, you'll go through passport and clothing control.
+Upon arrival at the Dytyatky checkpoint, marking the 30-kilometer exclusion zone, you'll go through passport and clothing control.

 You'll be able to take photos from within 100 meters of the number four reactor where the nuclear meltdown occurred.

 The town emptied of all its residents almost overnight.
-In the years since, nature has slowly begun to reclaim the land.
+In the years since then, nature has slowly begun to reclaim the land.